-Call it a decluttering, a feng shui exercise, whatever you like – but this blog post is aimed at giving your digital life a thorough spring clean and letting you reboot your digital life with cleaner, faster devices that enable you to be more productive and infinitely happier about being stuck in front of a computer all day.
+Call it a decluttering, a feng shui exercise, whatever you like – but this blog post is aimed at giving your digital life in 2017 a thorough spring clean and letting you reboot your digital life with cleaner, faster devices that enable you to be more productive and infinitely happier about being stuck in front of a computer all day.

 Well that’s the plan, anyway.